 - Flying with Pets in the Cabin: To fly in the cabin, your cat or dog must fit comfortably in the carrier, which must—in turn—slide comfortably under the seat in front of you.
 To make sure you can successfully fly with your pet, read about the Allegiant Air policies for pets in the cabin.

 - Service Animal Policies: Service and emotional support dogs are welcome on all Allegiant Air flights.
 Though certain exemptions are provided to these animals, rules and restrictions may still apply.
 Learn about specific Allegiant Air service animal policies in Section 48 of the airline’s Contract of Carriage.
+To determine if your dog qualifies to be certified as a Psychiatric Service Dog and can be accepted as such on Allegiant Air, you can visit Pettable’s PSD service.

 Other Allegiant Air Pet Policies and Programs